turnerrainer/articles/Medium/Buerokratt-Network.md

 ## Where we are now

 When we talk about gov e-services, Estonia has been a pioneer in it for more than 20 years.
 This success is largely based on [X-road](https://x-road.global), allowing participants to securely exchange sensitive data.
-For example, Bürokratt, along with others, can make requests about my recipes, driver's licenses, family relations, etc.
+For example, Bürokratt, along with others, can make requests about my recipes, driver's licenses, family relations, mandates, etc.

 Within ca 3000 different X-road requests, different participants use them AS IS or create new services based on them.
 Which is great, because there's no central decision-maker deciding which services are good enough to create and maintain.